simonmichael/hledger/hledger/hledger.m4.md

 hledger will look for a correspondingly-named rules file for each CSV file.
 But if you use the `--rules-file` option, that rules file will be used for all the CSV files.

+### Reading files specified by rule

+Instead of specifying a CSV file in the command line, you can specify a rules file, as in `hledger -f foo.csv.rules CMD`.
+By default this will read data from foo.csv in the same directory, but you can add a [source](#source) rule to specify a different data file, perhaps located in your web browser's download directory.

+This feature was added in hledger 1.30, so you won't see it in most CSV rules examples.
+But it helps remove some of the busywork of managing CSV downloads.
+Most of your financial institutions's default CSV filenames are different and can be recognised by a glob pattern.
+So you can put a rule like `source Checking1*.csv` in foo-checking.csv.rules, and then periodically follow a workflow like:

+1. Download CSV from Foo's website, using your browser's defaults
+2. Run `hledger import foo-checking.csv.rules` to import any new transactions

+After import, you can: discard the CSV, or leave it where it is for a while, or move it into your archives, as you prefer.
+If you do nothing, next time your browser will save something like Checking1-2.csv, and hledger will use that because of the `*` wild card and because it is the most recent.

 ### Valid transactions